blackest/suno-companion/README.md

 A simple, local-first web interface to manage, search, and organize your [Suno AI](https://suno.com) songs.
 It indexes your downloaded tracks and their metadata, allowing you to quickly browse your production history.

+Suno Tracks Exporter is a nice little chrome extension and it allows you to take your songs and meta data out of suno to work with locally but it does so with . mp3 files and .mp3.txt files.

+the main purpose of this project is to allow you to find among your songs say with 'heart' in the song.
+Also has the different takes and links back to the song on suno. it just makes things easy and fast.
+The Extension Suno Track Importer is very good , this is for the next step.

 ## Features

 - **Local-First**: Works with your existing folder of Suno downloads.